zhuoqiang/goslate/README.rst

 ##################################################

 .. note::
-   Google has updated its translation service recently with a ticket mechanism to prevent simple crawler program like ``goslate`` from accessing.
+   Google has updated its translation service recently with a ticket mechanism to prevent simple crawler programs like ``goslate`` from accessing.
-   Though a more sophisticated crawler may still work technically, however it would have crossed the fine line between using the service and breaking the service.
+   Though a more sophisticated crawler may still work technically, it would have crossed the fine line between using the service and breaking the service.
    ``goslate`` will not be updated to break google's ticket mechanism.
 Free lunch is over.
 Thanks for using.

 .. contents:: :local: